gulshantelkar/Payment-App/README.md

 ## Create Invoice Transaction (Admin Only)

 - Endpoint: `http://127.0.0.1:8000/invoice-transactions`
-- One can make multiple transactions with one invoice ID.
-I have also covered that by putting a condition that if the amount recovered == amount of the invoice,
-- then the status will be set to 'completed' ( default status = "pending")

 - <img width="1016" alt="image" src="https://github.com/gulshantelkar/Payment-App/assets/99161604/f5762f1f-9806-4ec5-ac3b-297ee7696928">

 ## Get Invoice Transaction by Invoice id(Admin Only)